 Note on team assignment grading: Freeloading, i.e. when a team member does not pull their weight, sometimes happens in team-based work.
-You will be offered an optional team peer evaluation in which you can provide a record of any serious issues in your team.
+You may request an optional team peer evaluation in which you can provide a record of any serious issues in your team.
 In extreme cases, a non-contributing team member's grade might be impacted.